SnoxBox/software_1/README.md

 ## Walrus Operator Usage

-In some of these exercises, I've utilized the walrus operator (`:=`) introduced in python 3.9, to make the code concise and elegant.
+In some of these exercises, I've utilized the walrus operator (`:=`) introduced in python 3.9, to make the code concise and elegant (I totally did it just to experement, the previous sentence is mostly bs).
 For instance:

 ```python
 print(nimi := input("Anna nimesi: "), f"Hauska tavata, {nimi}")